Death Valley is a Gold Tier Dark Sky National Park

 During the winter and spring months, Death Valley National Park rangers hold stargazing events with various astronomy organizations, but the beautiful dark skies are an attraction for astronomy enthusiasts year-round.

-Observers join the Las Vegas Astronomical Society for a complimentary Star Party at the Ranch at Death Valley when they are held.
-When these events occur, the “Tonight’s Sky” tour begins each evening at 8 p.m.
+Observers can join the Las Vegas Astronomical Society for a complimentary Star Party at the Ranch at Death Valley when they are held.
+When these events occur, the “Tonight’s Sky” tour begins at 8 p.m.
 Parking is available at the Golf Course.
 Astronomers bringing telescopes please contact the LVAS for details.
 In addition to the night sky observations, join the LVAS for daytime viewing of the sun from the General Store patio.
 For a schedule of the Las Vegas Astronomical Society’s events please consult their calendar of events here.